DaddyMcQueen/MNIST_DIGIT_RECOGNITION/README.txt

  MNIST Hand Written Digits Dataset problem

- This is a deep neural network that can be trained to sometimes recognize the handwritten digits from the MNIST dataset.
+ This is a deep neural network that can be trained to recognize the handwritten digits from the MNIST dataset with a ~90% accuracy

- It is still stupid and needs the following:
+ It still needs the following:
- - export/ import weights and biases
- - randomize order of training data to allow for epochs
- - add function to nn for testing
- - add statistics after test
  - add graphics / ease of use
  - add input for user to draw digit and have network predict it

- Version: 10-20-2020
+ Version: 10-23-2020
 #--------------------------------------------#